 Since January 2000, the Victorian Government has urged all schools to develop programs to prevent school bullying.
 The school’s Code of Conduct must include anti-harassment and anti-bullying strategies, and incidents of bullying must be responded to promptly.
 The Framework for Student Support Services in Victorian Government Schools suggests that all schools should develop and implement programs that focus on preventative and early intervention strategies to combat bullying and harassment.

 The Victorian Registration and Qualifications Authority (VRQA) requires Victorian schools to have policies which provide students with a safe learning environment where the risk of harm is minimised and they feel physically and emotionally secure.
 All schools are required to develop a Bullying Prevention Policy.
 For government schools, their Bullying Prevention Policy can form part of the Student Engagement Policy.

 The National Safe Schools Framework sets out ways to deal with bullying, harassment and violent behaviour in schools.
 The framework is a collaborative effort by Commonwealth, state and territory government and non-government school authorities in consultation with other key stakeholders in the safety and wellbeing of children in Australian schools.
-The resource manual is available to download from the Department of Education’s website at www.education.gov.au.
+The resource manual is available to download from www.education.gov.au.

 Since schools owe a direct (non-delegable) legal duty under the principles of negligence to protect the wellbeing of pupils in their care, school authorities may be liable to pay damages to pupils if they suffer injury through an act of bullying.
 Recent court decisions indicate that a victim of bullying who suffers emotional or psychological injury or long-term effects is able to recover damages from the relevant school authority (see Gregory v New South Wales NSWSC 559, above).